-Yes, this information can be included on your website, but it’s much better to experience it in real life.
+Yes, this information can be included on your website (and probably should be), but it’s much better to experience it in real life.
 If, for example, you create scented candles – would a customer be likely to purchase one after seeing a picture online, or would they wait until they could smell them all and choose their favourite scent?

 If a trade show isn’t suitable for your type of small business, have a look for other local events such as craft fairs or markets.
 This can be a great way to build up a relationship with your local community, helping you gain new customers and giving you the opportunity to collaborate with other small businesses.

 I have an entire post focusing on how to set up a successful collaboration – check it out!

 One of the most traditional ways of offline marketing for small businesses is handing out leaflets and flyers.
 And this is still one of the best ways – if done right.